wilhasse/courses/one-page/vimified.md

 shift + w - ignore punctuation
 b - previous word
 shift + b - ignore punctuation
+$ - go to the end of the line
+A - same $ and switch to the insert mode

 ### Word Based Movement